hwanglab/HE_IHC_HN_analysis/README.md

 ## How to Run

-1. The Jupyter notebook named KM_plots_paper_submission.ipynb produces all the plots required for the paper.<br>
+- The Jupyter notebook named KM_plots_paper_submission.ipynb produces all the plots required for the paper.<be>
-2. plot-cox.R produce Figure 4 in the manuscript.<br>
+- plot-cox.R produce Figure 4 in the manuscript.<br>
-3. The registration codes for the H&E and IHC images can be foung in [here](https://github.com/hwanglab/WSI_registration)
+- The registration codes for the H&E and IHC images can be foung in [here](https://github.com/hwanglab/WSI_registration)
-4. The data folder contains processed data for all the patients in a csv file format.
+- The data folder contains processed data for all the patients in a csv file format.
-5. For the TIL, Stroma, Tumor predictions on a tile level on H&E, we used pretrained model from [here](https://github.com/hwanglab/TILs_Analysis)
+- For the TIL, Stroma, Tumor predictions on a tile level on H&E, we used pretrained model from [here](https://github.com/hwanglab/TILs_Analysis)
-6. For the grid level prediction and patient level predictions of Immune inflamed, Immune excluded and Immune desert are performed using Immune_pheno.ipynb
+- For the grid level prediction and patient level predictions of Immune inflamed, Immune excluded and Immune desert are performed using Immune_pheno.ipynb

 ## License